Kgalema Motlanthe: Arms Deal inquiry

 In December 2008, when new allegations emerged of corruption in the 1999 Arms Deal, Archbishop Desmond Tutu and former state president F. W. de Klerk wrote to Motlanthe requesting he establish an independent commission of inquiry.
 Their call was supported by several politicians and civil society groups.
-Motlanthe declined and, adhering to "the party line," said that criminal investigations, which he promised were ongoing, were the correct tool for probing the deal.
+Motlanthe declined and, adhering to "the party line", said that criminal investigations, which he promised were ongoing, were the correct tool for probing the deal.

 Succession

-From the time of his appointment, Motlanthe was perceived as a "caretaker president."
+From the time of his appointment, Motlanthe was perceived as a "caretaker president".
 This was not based on the legal status of his administration or election, but on the understanding that Zuma, not Motlanthe, would be the ANC's presidential candidate in the 2009 elections.
 Towards the end of Motlanthe's presidency, there were rumours that Zuma's allies had grown concerned about Motlanthe's heightened profile as president and were suspicious that he might attempt to challenge Zuma.
 However, in January 2009, Motlanthe reiterated his and the ANC's support for Zuma, and said that Zuma would stand as the ANC's presidential candidate even if his corruption charges were reinstated.
-In April 2009, the ANC won the national election with a slightly diminished majority, and Zuma was elected president.
-He appointed Motlanthe as his deputy.

 Deputy president (2009–2014)

 As deputy president, Motlanthe filled various official duties, including as chairperson of the national Energy Advisory Council, the National AIDS Council, the Human Resource Development Council, and, until mid-2013, the National Nuclear Energy Coordination Committee.
-He also chaired the inter-ministerial committee on the 2010 Soccer World Cup, which was held in South Africa.
+He also chaired the inter-ministerial committee on the 2010 FIFA World Cup, which was held in South Africa.
 In January 2011, there were unconfirmed media reports that former president Mandela was seriously ill, causing public panic.
 In a press conference which received international attention, Motlanthe reassured the public and admitted that the government's communication had been poor.
 The Daily Maverick complimented his handling of the situation.
 However, some suspected that Motlanthe was increasingly "frozen out" of important official business by Zuma, especially after he challenged Zuma for the ANC presidency in 2012.